Heroin Treatment

 End the Nightmare of Heroin Addiction Today

 If you or your loved one struggles with heroin addiction, you are by no means alone.
-This drug killed 14,996 Americans in 2018, according to data from the National Institute on Drug Abuse, and renders hundreds more addicted every day.
-In addition to creating a massive mortality crisis, heroin addiction has caused many vibrant, promising and loving people into lives of indignity, pain, sickness and desperation—this does not have to be you. iRecovery offers a comprehensive, telemedicine-based treatment program for heroin addiction to help you or your loved one take your life back from this insidious and deadly disease.
-Contact our representatives today at 855-770-0581 to start your journey toward recovery and a better quality of life.
+This drug killed 9,173 Americans in 2021, according to data from the National Institute on Drug Abuse, and renders hundreds more addicted every day.
+In addition to creating a massive mortality crisis, heroin addiction has caused many vibrant, promising, and loving people into lives of indignity, pain, sickness and desperation—this does not have to be you.

 Unlike certain other types of illicit drugs, the signs and indicators of heroin addiction will present themselves fairly quickly because of the fiercely addictive nature of the disease.
 Very often, users become dependent after just one or two cycles of use.
 Some of the primary indicators of heroin addiction include, but are not limited to: